Slip and Fall Injuries FAQs

 - Document all events in a journal, including doctor’s visits and any contact with anyone regarding the accident.

 - Photograph your injuries as well as the accident scene from day one.

 - Do not speak to anyone regarding the accident, such as an insurance adjuster, without contacting an attorney.

 - Contact The Law Offices of Scott C. Gottlieb & Associates, LLP, as soon as possible to discuss your accident.
 Premises liability cases are often strongly contested by property owners, their insurance companies and their defense attorneys.
-If you have had an accident on someone else’s property in Rochester or elsewhere in New York, call us now at (585) 546-8120 or 1-800-TALK-LAW or fill out our online contact form.
+If you have had an accident on someone else’s property in Rochester or elsewhere in New York, call us now at 800-TALK-LAW (800-825-5529) or fill out our online contact form.
 All calls and inquiries are responded to the same day, usually within one hour.
 There is no case-review cost.